geniusiksl/IrysPinter/README.md

-# SolPinter - Decentralized Pinterest on Solana
+# IrysPinter - Decentralized Pinterest on Irys

-A decentralized Pinterest-like platform built on Solana blockchain with Irys for decentralized storage.
+A decentralized Pinterest-like platform built on Arbitrum blockchain with Irys for decentralized storage.

 ## 🆕 New Features

-- ✅ **Real Solana Integration**: Connect with Phantom, Solflare, and other Solana wallets
+- ✅ **Real Arbitrum Integration**: Connect with MetaMask and other Ethereum wallets
 - ✅ **Irys Decentralized Storage**: Upload images and metadata to Irys network
-- ✅ **NFT Minting**: Create and mint NFTs on Solana blockchain
+- ✅ **NFT Minting**: Create and mint NFTs on Arbitrum blockchain
-- ✅ **SOL Transactions**: Buy and sell pins with real SOL
+- ✅ **ETH Transactions**: Buy and sell pins with real ETH
 - ✅ **Blockchain Verification**: Verify transactions and NFT ownership

 ## 🚀 Quick Start